 Since 2017, AARP has awarded 376 grants through the AARP Community Challenge to nonprofit organizations and government entities representing 50 states, D.C., Puerto Rico and the U.S. Virgin Islands.
 Visit www.AARP.org/CommunityChallenge to see some of the 2019 winners in action.

-AARP New Hampshire works in collaboration with communities across the state, bringing people together, and providing resources and expertise to help make New Hampshire’s counties, towns and cities great places to live for people of all ages.
+AARP Colorado works in collaboration with communities across the state, bringing people together, and providing resources and expertise to help make Colorado counties, towns and cities great places to live for people of all ages.
+Last year, recipients included the Grandby Chamber of Commerce, Mesa County Public Library District, Lake City DIRT, City of Leadville and the Town of Paonia that increased affordable housing, improved open spaces and worked to provide more livable communities that encouraged biking and walking among other amenities.